oslabs-beta/TrunQ/README.md

 Now our results will be cached in sessionStorage!
 N.B. - if developer is querying a 3rd party API and caching only client-side, s/he does not need to configure the server side.
 Instead, supply the full URI of the API at the appropriate argument.

+### Server-side Implementation

+We're going to show how to implement trunQ for server side caching.

+Again, make sure you require in trunQ to your application with `import trunq from 'trunq'`

 REDIS NOTES (to clean up later) link i found that helped me with wget issue https://github.com/robbyrussell/oh-my-zsh/issues/7085